harryjubb/bee_iot/deployment/hives/README.md

 # Activate the virtualenv if not done already
 source ansible/bin/activate

+# First time only: and only if restoring from a cloned microSD card
+# Expand the root filesystem
+# Change `ansible_hostname` to the Ansible host in the inventory file
+ansible-playbook -i inventory/static.yml --limit ansible_hostname -v platbooks/expand_filesystem.yml

 # Run the playbook
 # Assuming an inventory of Pis has been set up at inventory/static.yml
 # see inventory/static.example.yml